 Tax rates will vary from area to area within the State, as well as within a community and a project area.
 The tax rate for any particular parcel is based upon the jurisdictions levying the tax rate for the area where the parcel is located.
 The tax rate consists of the General Levy Rate of \$1.00 per \$100 of taxable values and the Override Tax Rate.
 The Override Tax Rate is that portion of the tax rate that exceeds the General Levy Tax Rate in order to pay voter-approved indebtedness or contractual obligations that existed prior the enactment of Proposition XIII.
 The tax rate for secured property is annually adjusted to reflect the Override Tax Rate levied for the current year.
-The tax rate for unsecured property is set as the previous year's tax rate on secured property.
+The tax rate for unsecured property is set at the previous year's tax rate on secured property.

 A Constitutional amendment approved in June 1983 allows the levy of Override Tax Rates to repay indebtedness for the acquisition and improvement of real property, upon approval by a two-thirds vote.
 A subsequent amendment of the Constitution prohibits the allocation of Override taxes to redevelopment agencies for repayment of indebtedness approved by the voters after December 31, 1988.
 The Override Tax Rates typically decline each year as a result of (1) increasing property values (which would reduce the Override Rate needed to be levied to meet debt service) and (2) the eventual retirement of debt over time.
 Within the Project Area, three Override Tax Rates have been approved after December 31, 1988.
-These tax rates are for the Oakland Unified School District, the Peralta Community College District and the City of Oakland.
+These tax rates are for the Oakland Unified School District, the Peralta Community College District and the City of

+Oakland.
 These portions of the Override Tax Rate have been omitted from the calculation of projected revenue.

 A Tax Rate Area consists of a geographic area where the taxes on all property are levied by the same taxing entities at the same rate.
-The projections are based on the 2002-03 tax rates.
-All of the tax rate areas within the Project Area have same tax rate, however, a new tax rate area for the Amendment Area has recently been established and the tax rate for this new area is not yet available.
-It is reasonable to assume, however, that the tax rate for the Amendment Area will be consistent with the tax rate for the balance of the Project Area.
-The components of the tax rate that is applied to secured value in the Project Area for 2002-03 are as follows:
+The projections are based on the 2004-05 tax rates.
+All of the tax rate areas within the Project Area have the same tax rate.
+The components of the tax rate that are applied to secured value in the Project Area for 2004-05 are as follows:

+Table С

+2004-05 Tax x Rate

 Termination

 Date

 General Levy 1.0000

 Oakland U.S.D.
-EC 16090 .0017 2012
+EC 16090 .0001 2012

-East Bay Regional Park 1 .0065 2027
+East Bay Regional Park 1 .0057 2027

-EBMUD Special District 1 .0084 2015
+EBMUD Special District 1 .0076 2015

 City of Oakland .1575 2026

-Total RDA Eligible Tax Rate: 1.1741
+Total RDA Eligible Tax Rate: 1.1709

 Non-RDA Eligible Tax Rates

 Oakland U.S.D.
-Bonds .0801
+Bonds .0666

-Peralta Community College Dist. .0176
+Peralta Community College Dist. .0208

-City of Oakland .0322
+City of Oakland .0474

-Total Tax Rate: 1.3040
+Total Tax Rate: 1.3057

 The Override Rate approved by voters before 1989 and levied by the City of Oakland is authorized for long term funding of pension funds and has been authorized through 2026.
-The Override Rate levied by the East Bay Regional Parks District will not be retired until 2027.
-The EBMUD Special District override rate will be retired in 2015 and no longer exist after fiscal year 2014-15.
-The Oakland Unified School District EC 16090 bonds will be retired over a ten-year period and will no longer exist after fiscal year 2011-12.
-We have incorporated the appropriate retirement dates of these Override Tax Rates in the projection and for those years after the retirement dates have assumed the combined RDA eligible portion of the override tax rates for the City of Oakland and the East Bay Regional Parks and general levy tax rate constant at \$1.174 for the balance of our projections.
+The Override Tax Rate levied by the East Bay Regional Parks District will not be retired until 2027.
+The EBMUD Special District override rate will be retired in 2015 and will no longer exist after Fiscal Year 2014-15.
+The Oakland Unified School District EC 16090 bonds will be retired and will no longer exist after Fiscal Year 2011-12.
+We have incorporated the appropriate retirement dates of these Override Tax Rates in the projection and for those years after the retirement dates have assumed the combined RDA eligible portion of the Override Tax Rates for the City of Oakland and the East Bay Regional Parks and general levy tax rate constant at \$1.1632 for the balance of our projections.